-An angle grinder with a flap disc for each metal is great for beveling.
+An angle grinder with a dedicated flap disc for each metal is great for beveling.

 6. Use chill bars and clamp the metals

 A thick backup chill bar under the joint is always recommended when butt welding thin stainless.
 An aluminum or, even better, a copper chill bar will absorb heat at fast rates and cool down the stainless component.
-In addition, the chill bar won’t fuse with the workpieces.
+The chill bar won’t fuse with the workpieces.

-However, if you use a copper chill bar under the joint, there is a chance of copper contamination caused by the welding heat.
+However, if you use a copper bar under the joint, there is a chance of copper contamination caused by the welding heat.
 To avoid this, you can place a thin nickel sheet between them or use a grooved chill bar to avoid touching the joint.
-Or to keep things simple, use an aluminum bar.
+To keep things simple, use an aluminum bar.

-When you position the chill bar and the metals, clamp them on the welding table to keep them in place.
+After you position the workpieces and the chill bar, clamp them on the welding table to keep them in place.

 7. Set the correct amperage and tack the metals

-You select the lowest amperage that will properly melt the stainless rod and lightly fuse with both metals.
+You select the lowest amperage that will properly melt the stainless rod.
+You don’t want a high depth of fusion.

 The stainless component wants the lowest amount of heat to avoid warping, burning through, and keep the corrosion resistance.

 Furthermore, the mild steel part also needs a low amperage, or it will contaminate the weld metal with excessive carbon.